 Sanitary ware manufacturing/production process consists of 10 steps from Body preparation to Packing.

-Usually following rheological parameters are checked afterslip preparations – Fluidity, Thixotropic of the slip at 1 minute and 5 minutes, Liter weight.
+Usually following theological parameters are checked after slip preparations – Fluidity, Thixotropic of the slip at 1 minute and 5 minutes, lighter weight.

-These parameters will vary depending upon the composition, climate, casting (Bench casting, high-pressure casting, Low pressure casting for sanitaryware and other) and required casting rate.
+These parameters will vary depending upon the composition, climate, casting (Bench casting, high-pressure casting, Low pressure casting for sanitary ware and others) required casting rate.